 The public is invited to join Sedgwick docents for interpretive hikes on the Reserve.
 A range of hikes (easy, moderate and strenuous) take visitors to see and learn about Sedgwick’s unique geological and ecological wonders.

 After trekking, hikers can enjoy picnicking and bocce ball near the Ranch House.
 Instead of trekking, visitors are welcome to set up an art easel at the pond or bird watch around the Field Station.
 Check-in and pre-regestration are also required for these activities.
 The gates will be open from 8am-2pm on public hike days.

-The public hikes are offered on the second Saturday of every month from fall to late spring, weather permitting.
+The public hikes are offered on the second Saturday of every month this spring, weather permitting.
 Roads on the Reserve are impassible after .25” of rain and we avoid hiking during fire season and the Valley’s summer heat!
 Pre-registration is required as spots fill up quickly!

 General Information about the Public Hikes